AnesMaria/Project3/README.md

 Matplotlib
 Seaborn
 # Key Insights from Data Exploration
+in the project, the data was explored to understand the number of users, articles, and details about the interactions that occur between them.

 The dataset boasts 5148 distinct users and encapsulates 45,993 user-article interactions.
 On average, a user interacts with about 9 articles.
 Yet, the median is lower, showing that 50% of users engage with just 3 articles or fewer.
 Of the 1051 articles available, 714 have garnered at least one interaction.